QUAIL SEEDS

 per item

 Snap peas are the candy of the garden, and this one is my favorite.
 Shorter (3'-4') and more disease-resistant than sugar snap, with great flavor.
 Cascadia has more heat resistance than most snap peas and that fabulous juicy sweet crunch.
-(In the past few years, the original Sugar Snap has not been well-maintained, and often has many pods that are leathery and tough.)
 Cascadia is my choice for juicy sweet pods on healthy, easy to pick plants.
 Another wonderful public domain variety from breeder Jim Baggett.
-120 seeds
+100 seedS

 • Facebook